Overv/VulkanTutorial/en/03_Drawing_a_triangle/01_Presentation/01_Swap_chain.md

 }
 ```

-I personally think that triple buffering is a very nice trade-off.
-It allows us
-to avoid tearing while still maintaining a fairly low latency by rendering new
-images that are as up-to-date as possible right until the vertical blank.
-So,
-let's look through the list to see if it's available:
+I personally think that `VK_PRESENT_MODE_MAILBOX_KHR` is a very nice trade-off if energy usage is not a concern.
+It allows us to avoid tearing while still maintaining a fairly low latency by rendering new images that are as up-to-date as possible right until the vertical blank.
+On mobile devices, where energy usage is more important, you will probably want to use `VK_PRESENT_MODE_FIFO_KHR` instead.
+Now, let's look through the list to see if `VK_PRESENT_MODE_MAILBOX_KHR` is available:

 ```c++
 VkPresentModeKHR chooseSwapPresentMode(const std::vector<VkPresentModeKHR>& availablePresentModes) {